Gun9niR/Basic/README.md

 # Basic Interpreter

-A trivial interpreter implemented with AST.
+A trivial interpreter implemented with AST and recursive descent.
+The repo is no longer maintained.

 ## Installation